lauriedussere/Projet_Democratie/README.md

-In order to find the best variables to define a democracy with use several statistics tools such as :
+In order to find the best variables to define a democracy we used several statistics tools such as :
 - PCA
 - Linear regression
 - Logistic model